AdGreen Carbon Calculator Methodology

 If post-production work was done at home, these days should be included in homeworking.

-Should post-production suite be used to indicate only days spent in offline or all post- production?
+Should post-production suite be used to indicate only days spent in offline or for all post-production days?

 The benchmark was created using an offline edit suite, but in the absence of other benchmarks being available for other types of suite, at present it’s used as a proxy for any post-production suite environment.
 Therefore you can log all post-production days spent in suites.

-Why do post-production suites appear in work spaces in the pre-production section?
+Why do post-production suites appear in work spaces in the pre-production section of Final Footprints?

 Some projects involve ‘post type work’ before shoots, for example creating backgrounds / virtual worlds for volume LED/virtual shoots.
 This is why it appears in work spaces in both the pre- and post-production sections.

-We’ve been working with the Fuel Project team (who are about to release their findings from a year-long research project), and at present it’s not possible to create a benchmark, partly because a lot of generators are sent out with capacity much bigger than required, and it might only be running at a quarter load for much of the day.
-However, using the information input into the fields on the generator form, we’re hoping to create benchmarks in the future.
+We’ve worked with the Fuel Project team to establish a benchmark which is used in Early Insights, however there is room for improvement partly because a lot of generators are sent out with capacity much bigger than required, and it might only be running at a quarter load for much of the day.

-Why are there no fuel options for some of the truck sizes?
+Why are there no fuel options for some of the truck sizes in Final Footprints?

 Options available are due to available factors, in this case the Global Logistics Emissions Council database.
 There are no specific fuel factors available for heavy and medium goods vehicles, and for luton and panel vans, the available options are those that exist in the GLEC database.
 There is no HVO or electric/hybrid based factor at present but we understand they are expanding the fuel source lists - as they become available, the tool will be updated.
 Note that for North American trucking (i.e. journeys in the US and Canada), there is no fuel granularity in the factors at all, so picking one over another will not change the resulting co2e, but the options have been kept for data analysis.

-What about hydrogen or HVO for trucks and cars?
+What about hydrogen or HVO for trucks and cars in Final Footprints?

 For both vehicle types, these are not currently available factors in the Climatiq database, so cannot be calculated.
 We will include if factors become available.
 N.B.
 Our 2023 data shows that hydrogen was not selected for any activities logged in the old carbon calculator.

-How do I enter how many re-used hard drives were used for a project?
+How do I enter how many re-used hard drives were used in a Final Footprint?

 If it’s reused, it doesn’t need to be entered.
 Only newly purchased drives need to be entered, as all embodied co2e is front loaded in the purchase of new ones.
 If they’re used again, they’re essentially ‘free’ in terms of co2e.

-Why are there not more reuse options for the various materials?
+Why are there not more reuse options for the various materials in Final Footprints?

 Reuse is an option only for materials where there is a reuse factor available – this is only wood/timber (art department) and clothing (wardrobe).